 - When your camper is parked, use stabilizers, jacks, wheel chocks, and the like to keep it upright.

 - If you can park your camper near a hillside or a wall, you can negate most strong winds.
-Note that I didn’t say park on a hill, because that opens a whole new can of worms…

 - On that note, reconsider whether you want to drive in strong winds in the first place.
 If it’s not necessary, then why put yourself in potential danger?